 By TONY SEED

-Today, October 6th, is the anniversary of the first act of terrorism against civilian aviation in the western hemisphere – the unparalleled Cubana air disaster on the coastline of Barbados on October 6, 1976 – the Barbados crime.
-Cubana flight 455 was hit by two C-4 explosives bombs at an altitude of 18,000 feet just after the aircraft took off from the then Seawell Airport (now the Grantley Adams International Airport) in Barbados.
+October 6 marks the 38th anniversary of the first act of terrorism against civilian aviation in the western hemisphere – the unparalleled Cubana Airlines disaster on the coastline of Barbados on October 6, 1976 – the Barbados crime.
+Cubana Flight 455 was hit by two C-4 explosives bombs just after the aircraft took off from the then Seawell Airport (now the Grantley Adams International Airport) in Barbados at an altitude of 18,000 feet.

-Rather than crashing into the white sands of the beach called Paradise and killing the vacationers, the Cubana plot, Wilfredo Pérez Sr., courageously banked the plane away from the beach and towards the Atlantic Ocean, saving the lives of many tourists.
+Rather than crashing into the white sands of Paradise beach below and killing the vacationers, the Cubana pilot, Wilfredo Pérez Sr., courageously banked the plane away from the beach and towards the Atlantic Ocean, saving the lives of many tourists.
 It crashed in a ball of fire one mile north of Deep Water Bay.
 The crash occurred about eight kilometres short of the airport.

-Cubana flight 455 was a routine, scheduled commercial, passenger flight of no military significance.
+Cubana Flight 455 was a routine, scheduled commercial, passenger flight of no military significance.
 There were no survivors.
-All 73 passengers and five crew members aboard the plane were assassinated: 57 Cubans, 11 Guyanese, and five North Koreans.
-Eight of the 11 Guyanese passengers were young academic scholarship winners, who were traveling to Cuba to study medicine – the three other Guyanese were a grandmother, her daughter (the wife of a young Guyanese diplomat) and granddaughter.
-The five Koreans included a cultural delegation of government officials and a cameraman.
+All 73 passengers and five crew members aboard the plane were assassinated: 57 Cubans, 11 Guyanese, and five north Koreans.

-Among the dead were all 24 members of the 1975 Olympic youth fencing team, as well as several sport officials of the Cuban Government.
-The athletes, many of whom were teenagers, had just won all the gold medals in the Central American and Caribbean Championship Games.
+Among the dead were all 24 members of Cuba’s 1975 Olympic fencing team, as well as several sport officials of the Cuban government.
+The young athletes, many of whom were teenagers, had just won all the gold medals in the Central American and Caribbean Championship Games.
 They proudly wore their gold medals on board the aircraft.

-It is the bitterest irony that the anniversary occurs on the very day that the Harper government demands parliamentary approval to send military forces to another hemisphere thousands of miles away from this continent to commit aggression under the pretext of opposing terrorism, while it is silent on terrorism committed in the nearby Caribbean Sea.
+It is the bitterest irony that the anniversary occurs on the very day that the Harper government demands parliamentary approval to send military forces to another hemisphere to commit aggression under the pretext of opposing terrorism, while it is silent on terrorism committed in the nearby Caribbean.

-In its fraudulent offensive, the government and media, which talks about “blowback” and the “victims of terrorism”, is silent on the fact that the aircraft that was destroyed by the Cuban-American terrorists in Barbados was actually owned by Air Canada, a crown corporation at the time, and one of three Air Canada DC-8s leased to Cubana de Aviaciónm for its Canadian, Caribbean and Guyana services.
-The lease was negotiated in the context of Canadian Prime Minister Trudeau’s tour of Cuba, Venezuela and Mexico in January-February of that same year.
+The silence of the government and media, which talk about “blowback” and the “victims of terrorism,” has nothing to say about the destruction of an aircraft by Cuban-American terrorists that was actually owned by Air Canada, one of three Air Canada DC-8s leased to Cubana.
 Nor was this a unique incident.
-Earlier, on July 9, 1976 a suitcase had exploded when it was carried to another DC-8 aircraft of Cubana de Aviación leased from Air Canada on the airport runway in Kingston, Jamaica.
+Earlier, on July 9, 1976 in Kingston, Jamaica a suitcase had exploded when it was carried to another DC-8 aircraft of Cubana de Aviación, also leased from Air Canada.

 A report issued by the U.S. Acting General Attorney General Joe D. Whitley in May 1989 declared Bosch a public enemy of the United States and denied asylum to this dangerous character for the 30-odd terrorist acts committed, among them the hideous Barbados bombing.
 The U.S. Attorney emphasized one particular terrorist act: “In October 1976, Bosch was arrested in Venezuela in relation with the bombing committed against a Cuban civilian airliner on October 6, 1976, which killed 73 men, women and children aboard.”
 Nevertheless, Bosch was admitted to the U.S. at the behest of the Bush administration, where he lived and plotted until his death a couple of years ago.

 The central assumption is that the United States alone is the single state in the world that does not kill innocent civilians, is not at war with anyone, answers to a higher law above international law and the United Nations, and hence has the moral authority to accuse everyone else of criminal activity.
-Any people such as the Cubans or Ukrainians or Palestinians who resist this authority are “terrorists” and the agents of a foreign power or constitute an “illegitimate” government as with the Syrian Arab Republic to be overthrown.
-But this disinformation remains silent on the criminal record of the US in destroying civil airliners and even heaping the highest honours on those who pull the trigger, as it did with those who shot the missiles on July 3, 1988 that downed Iran-Air flight 655 inside Iranian territory, killing 290 defenceless passengers and crew.
-Two years later George Bush, by this time president, awarded both the Commander and the officer in charge of anti-air warfare of the USS Vincennes with the Legion of Merit for the “calm and professional atmosphere” under their command during the period of the destruction of the Iranian airliner.
+Any people such as the Cubans or Ukrainians or Palestinians who resist this authority are “terrorists” and the agents of a foreign power or constitute an “illegitimate” government – as with the Syrian Arab Republic – to be overthrown.
+But this disinformation remains silent on the criminal record of the U.S. in destroying civilian airliners and even heaping the highest honours on those who pull the trigger, as it did with those who shot the missiles on July 3, 1988 that downed Iran-Air Flight 655 inside Iranian territory, killing 290 defenceless passengers and crew.
+Two years later George H. Bush, by this time President, awarded both the commander and the officer in charge of anti-air warfare of the USS Vincennes with the Legion of Merit for the “calm and professional atmosphere” under their command during the period of the destruction of the Iranian airliner.

 The Bush and Obama administration’s policies at home and abroad have woken a sleeping and silent giant throughout this continent.
 And, yes: America is one continent and not two as some U.S. textbooks would have us believe.